 Businesses and consumers under attack from smishing

-As mobile phones have increased their market penetration, legitimate organizations have adopted SMS as a means of communication.
+With the rise in the usage of mobile phones, legitimate organizations have adopted SMS as a means of communication.
 Cybercriminals rely on people being familiar with SMS use in ‘formal’ communications (versus simply using it to stay in contact with family and friends).
 At the same time, the prevalence of mobile phones creates a significantly larger pool of potential targets, increasing the chances that someone will fall victim to an attack.

-The increase use of work-issued mobile devise and BYOD (bring your own device) to support hybrid working makes smishing a growing concern for organizations.
+The increased use of work-issued mobile devices and BYOD (bring your own device) to support hybrid working makes smishing a growing concern for organizations.

 How to stop smishing